tonyjiang/campfire-web-material/README.md

 This React app relies on the Ruby on Rails API server for data access.

 ### Starting the application
+First get an Oauth client ID from your local Ruby on Rails database.
+Make sure you have run `seeds.rb` against development database.
+Then in Rails console run `Doorkeeper::Application.where(name: 'Web')` to get an application object.
+Copy the `uid` - this is your client ID for web development.

-We need to specify the Oauth client ID in `.env.development` file when starting the app, like so:
+Then edit the Oauth client ID in `.env.development`, like so:
 ```
-REACT_APP_OAUTH_CLIENT_ID=GuBL7rw78bK2nadWKmiLoeXfuxeZeENpgAhaOMKiB5M
+REACT_APP_OAUTH_CLIENT_ID=<your Oauth client ID>
 ```

-Runs the app in the development mode.\
-Open [http://localhost:8080](http://localhost:8080) to view it in your browser.
+Finally run `npm start` to start the app in the development mode.
+Then open [http://localhost:8080](http://localhost:8080) to view it in your browser.

 # Getting Started with Create React App